Minecraft652/SFTFinance/README.md

-# SFTFinance - Let your minecraft financial system be depolyed on blockchain.
+# SFTFinance - Let you experience blockchain transactions in Minecraft.

 ![](/banner.png)